marisanest/A3-hcds-hcc-bias/blog.md

 **Repository:** [A3-hcds-hcc-bias](https://github.com/marisanest/A3-hcds-hcc-bias)

 ### Reflections and implications

-Write about `350` words, reflecting on what you have learned, what you found, what (if anything) surprised 😲 you about your findings, and/or what theories you have about why any biases might exist (if you find they exist).
-Please also include any questions this assignment raised for you about bias, Wikipedia, or machine learning.

 I have learned that it is not only important that Wikipedia has a large, covering number of articles on a particular topic, but that it is also important that these articles have a certain quality.
 So I took articles from each quality level and looked at them.
 I noticed that articles with the quality level "Stub" contain only very rudimentary information (e.g. https://en.wikipedia.org/wiki/Rita_Sinon), whereas articles with the level "FA" contain very detailed and well structured data (e.g. https://en.wikipedia.org/wiki/Don_Getty).